The Emperor Needed Some Fresh Air

 “Multiple strokes in essence equal single strokes in scoring and the final score is thus a true and single score.
 Those who would play golf must first acknowledge that this is the only true and orthodox rule.”
 This became known as the golfer’s creed and is why it is so important to keep a close eye on other players.
 There was much uncertainty and debate about how a plurality of actual strokes could equal a single scoring stroke.
 Just because words are supposed to have meaning doesn’t mean that they mean what they mean at all!
 That was the beauty of the golfer’s creed!

 A great deal of confusion also arose over the meaning of the word four.
 Inevitably this raised the question of when or even if, it was ever proper to shout “fore” after hitting a bad ball.
 Misunderstandings over words and ideas began to multiply and some proclaimed that confusion owned the day.
-Debate also raged over whether an eagle should be considered a birdie or just a great fowl.
+Debate also raged over whether an eagle should be considered a birdie, a fowl or a foul.
 Is it legal to use a putter to put a ball closer to the hole? or is the time-honored foot nudge the only acceptable method?

 The Blind Were Leading the Blind